-Our 2020 Stock Option and Grant Plan, or 2020 Plan, was adopted by our board of directors on , and approved by our stockholders on and will become effective as of the date immediately prior to the date of the effectiveness of the registration statement of which this prospectus is a part.
+Our 2020 Stock Option and Grant Plan, or 2020 Plan, was adopted by our board of directors on July 2, 2020, and approved by our stockholders in July 2020 and became effective as of the date immediately prior to the date of the effectiveness of the registration statement of which this prospectus is a part.
 The 2020 Plan allows the board of directors' compensation committee to make equity-based incentive awards to our officers, employees, directors and other key persons (including consultants).
-The 2020 Plan will replace our 2018 Plan.
+The 2020 Plan replaced our 2018 Plan.
 Our 2020 Plan provides flexibility to our compensation committee to use various equity-based incentive awards as compensation tools to motivate our workforce.

-We have initially reserved shares of our common stock, or the Initial Limit, for the issuance of awards under the 2020 Plan, plus the number of shares of common stock remaining available for issuance under our 2018 Plan.
-The 2020 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2021, by % of the outstanding number of shares of our common stock on the immediately preceding December 31 or such lesser number of shares as determined by our compensation committee, or the Annual Increase.
+We have initially reserved 8,008,734 shares of our common stock, or the Initial Limit, for the issuance of awards under the 2020 Plan.
+The 2020 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2021, by 5% of the outstanding number of shares of our common stock on the immediately preceding December 31 or such lesser number of shares as determined by our compensation committee, or the Annual Increase.
 This number is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.